Table of Contents

 - Self-directed learning — books, articles, or following influencers on LinkedIn, Harvard Business Review, MIT Sloan Review, Gallup, Mercer, ATD, SHRM, and WorldatWork.

-- Job experience — the value of job rotation, special projects or assignments, added responsibilities, and exploring external opportunities to gain valued experiences bring career development strategies into focus as skill development options.
-Gaining on-the-job experience is the ideal way to learn (especially when paired with a formal learning program to gain fundamentals), practice, and apply what is learned.
+- Job experience — the value of job rotation, special projects or assignments, added responsibilities, and exploring external opportunities to gain valuable experiences brings career development strategies into focus as skill development options.
+Gaining on-the-job experience is the ideal way to learn (especially when paired with a formal learning program to gain the fundamentals), practice, and apply what is learned.

 - Special projects — assignments as team members or leaders often provide opportunities to learn and practice structured methodologies for defining and evaluating a problem or challenge and then collaboratively designing, developing, and implementing a solution.
-These are excellent vehicles for skill acquisition and growth, as they also enable the broadening of team members’ networks for future job-related collaboration and problem-solving.
+These are excellent vehicles for skill acquisition and growth, as they also enable team members to broaden their networks for future job-related collaboration and problem-solving.

 A final note on sustaining newly acquired skills

 Learning new material or getting certified is not enough – newly absorbed knowledge must be put into practice to be solidified in one’s memory.
 Think of the golf swing, which can be taught and practiced independently.
 If it is not applied in an actual round of golf with frequency, the skills and muscle memory fade.
-As there are many types of golf shots (drives, approaches, chips, and putts) and nuances about each, practicing each under various circumstances regularly better ingrains them.
+As there are many types of golf shots (drives, approaches, chips, and putts) and nuances for each, regularly practicing them under various circumstances better ingrains them.

 The same holds for HR skills.
 Practicing them in different circumstances enables imprinting the experiences and lessons learned into long-term memory.
 The key is to look for application opportunities without finding a problem for which the tool does not fit.
 Opportunities often arise in concert with or anticipate an emerging business or talent challenge.
 An upcoming RIF might be an opportunity to learn about and volunteer to support the change management process for remaining employees and leaders.
-Heavy growth often results in staff and associated leadership and management team expansions that can offer opportunities to practice and learn coaching skills.
+Heavy growth often results in staff and associated leadership and management team expansions, offering opportunities to practice and learn coaching skills.

 Relevant Practices & Tools